Maxel-Uds/Projeto-Cadastro-NextJs-React-Firestore/README.md

 ## Getting Started

-First, run the development server:
+Access the project [here](https://crud-cadastro.herokuapp.com/) or run the development server on your local machine:

 ```bash
 npm run dev